 Disaster relief reporting.
 Special tax law provisions and reporting instructions may apply when the President declares a location to be a major disaster area.
-To determine the location of and special rules applicable to individual federally declared disaster areas, go to IRS.gov and enter the keyword "disaster" in the upper right hand corner.
-Then click on "Tax Relief in Disaster Situations."
+To determine the location of and special rules applicable to individual federally declared disaster areas, go to IRS.gov click on "News" then click on "Tax Relief in Disaster Situations."
 The information provided includes:

-- A list of the areas for which relief has recently been granted, - News releases detailing the scope of the relief and any special reporting instructions, and - A link to the Federal Emergency Management Agency's list of federal disaster declarations.
+- A list of the areas for which relief has recently been granted. - News releases detailing the scope of the relief and any special reporting instructions, and - A link to the Federal Emergency Management Agency's list of federal disaster declarations.
+Also, see Pub 976, Disaster Relief, for more information.